Date: May 2023

 Meet Kendall

 "The words on these apps are too tiny and clunky and I find it difficult to read without my glasses.
-In fact I accidentally bought 4 tickets one time because of this”
+I accidentally bought 4 tickets one time because of this”

 Big picture storyboard